 Have you ever tried taking pictures in a low light condition (especially at night) only to end up being frustrated?
 Well, taking pictures in low lighting conditions has always been a challenge, but you can enhance your chances of success by selecting the right camera for the job from thousands of brands and models available on the market today.

 So, here come the questions: What are the best low light cameras on the market today?
 What sets the best low light cameras apart from the not-so-good ones?
 And how can you find the right one for the job?

 In this edition, we are going to review the best low light cameras available today and show you how to select the right one for the job.

-How to Select the Best Low Light Camera
+How to Choose the Best Low Light Camera in 2021

 Finding the best low light camera to capture the events around you can be a challenge since there are many different brands and models on the market.
 Fortunately, you can easily overcome this challenge if you know the factors to consider and the features to look for.
 Some of the important features to look for to get the best value for your money includes: